TikTok is fast becoming a popular eCommerce ad choice, and we’ve got the TikTok ad examples to prove it.

 - An ad recall increase of 13%

 Main Takeaway: Clearly were able to balance brand placement with authenticity and UGC not only to meet but exceed their overall brand awareness objective.
-Additionally, their investment into campaign audio and visual helped them not only grab attention but get new users to actively engage.
+Additionally, their investment into campaign audio and visuals helped them not only grab attention but get new users to actively engage.

 7. Amazon SG Leverages the Joy of Unboxing with Branded Hashtag and Branded Effect TikTok Campaigns to Boost Engagement